 Additionally, the Eurodesk Network selected their favourite project that received the ‘Eurodesk Network Prize’.
 The winner, ‘Share the Summer – Bingo!’ was an event to acquaint young Lithuanians with mental disabilities about mobility opportunities.
 Taking place during the pandemic, it was key to have the chance to host the activity in an open-air location and break the isolation pattern that had been imposed by the pandemic to alleviate its toll on youngsters’ mental wellbeing.
 During the event, 40 participants accompanied by 17 social workers, enjoyed learning how to organise sustainable trips while actively taking part in the bingo game.

 The Eurodesk Awards Ceremony is scheduled to take place later this year, online.
-You can read more about all projects in the upcoming Project Catalogue, to be released soon.
+You can read more about all projects in the Project Catalogue.
+Download it from here.

 The full list of the winners and honourable mentions of the Eurodesk Awards 2021:

 Europe4Youth, Sempre a Frente, EBU, Zespół Szkół Budowlanych w Koninie

 EURODESK NETWORK PRIZE WINNER